-This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.)
+This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-DIY Luggage Tags
+How to Make Luggage Tags

 However, later I tried to put my business card in, and it was a little too small.
 So you might want to cut something like 9 inches by 3.5 inches.

 Next cut out a piece of the vinyl the same size as your fabric, and adhere it to the right side of the fabric following the package directions.

 Next turn over the top and bottom edge and topstitch in place.

 Then fold in half with right sides together, and stitch up the sides.
 Cut corners.